xythobuz/xythobuz.github.io/input/projects/giessomat.md

 ## Links

-You can find [all the source code for the device itself](https://git.xythobuz.de/thomas/giess-o-mat) (both the UI and the Controller) as well as the OpenSCAD [design files for the 3D printed parts](https://git.xythobuz.de/thomas/3d-print-designs/src/branch/master/giessomat) on my [Gitea instance](https://git.xythobuz.de).
+You can find [all the source code for the device itself](https://codeberg.org/xythobuz/giess-o-mat) (both the UI and the Controller) as well as the OpenSCAD [design files for the 3D printed parts](https://codeberg.org/xythobuz/3d-print-designs/src/branch/master/giessomat) in their Git repos.
 The project is also [mirrored on GitHub](https://github.com/xythobuz/giess-o-mat).

 ## License